jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 Basic Diagram Elements,
 2008-08-02

-For each basic diagram element, you have to motivate why this is the most appropriate symbol for it.
+For each basic diagram element, it might be motivated why this is the most appropriate symbol for it.
 Why this symbol is chosen.
 This motivation is often just philosophical of nature.
-In the articles about a coding concept, that also introduce a basic symbol, you also have to put this motivation.
+In the articles about a coding concept, that also introduce a basic symbol, you also might put this motivation.

 JJ